egandavidpatrick-del/project-navigator/README.md

 ---

-## The Origins of Enola

-My association with the name Enola has no connection to the software industry or computing field.
-My familiarity with the name comes from the Navajo people of Arizona, where I understood Enola to be a name given to a baby girl, carrying the meaning “Magnolia.”
-Any reference I make to Enola relates to that cultural and personal context, not to any technology company, software product, or computing-related subject.

----

 ## Project Navigator and Enola Deployment Architecture

 The Navigator system consists of approximately 62 PHP scripts that collectively define the Navigator web application.
 This application represents the user-facing side of the system and is the primary interface through which users interact with the platform.